 Let's Take a Walk l (1997)

-The very first Let’s Take A Walk was conceived in 1997 after a group of Raleigh volunteers were inspired by Fyona Campell’s Round the World Walk.
-Led by Ong Ling Lee, they banded together to organise the round-island walk which would also raise funds for the Spastic Children’s Association of Singapore.
-The aim was to raise $36,000 by walking 36 hours, 130 km around Singapore.
-This inaugural walk began on Dec 30, 1997 and ended on Jan 1, 1998 – a memorable and meaningful way to mark a New Year.
+The very first Let’s Take A Walk was conceived in 1997 when a group of Raleigh Singapore volunteers were inspired by Fyona Campell’s Round the World Walk.
+Led by Ong Ling Lee, they banded together to organise the round-island walk, raising funds for the Spastic Children’s Association of Singapore.
+The aim was to raise $36,000 by walking 130 km in 36 hours around Singapore.
+This inaugural walk began on 30 Dec 1997 and ended on 1 Jan 1998, as a memorable and meaningful way to mark the arrival of a New Year.

 Lakeside Family Centre 2012 - 2013

-Raleigh Society collaborated with Lakeside Family Centre on a programme to engage the youths during the Centre’s drop-in session on various fun and meaningful activities.
-These activities were carried out in the evenings of the last Friday of every month at the Youth Corner at Lakeside Family Centre.
+Raleigh Singapore collaborated with Lakeside Family Centre on a youth engagement programme through various fun and meaningful activities during drop-in sessions.
+These activities were carried out in the evenings of the last Friday of every month at the Youth Corner of Lakeside Family Centre.
 Lakeside Family Centre provides services to children, youth and families in the key areas of counselling and financial support.

 Rakan Raleigh 2007

-With the successful pilot run and pioneer batch of Jamiyah youth, Raleigh carried out the second installment of Rakan Raleigh in 2007.
-Based on the same concept of a six-month adventure learning programme, a new batch of Jamiyah youth were selected and mentored by a group of working adults, who were guided and assisted by the first batch of mentors from Rakan Raleigh 2005.
+We carried out the second instalment of Rakan Raleigh in 2007, following the successful pilot in 2005.
+A new batch of Jamiyah youth were selected to be mentored by a group of working adults, who were in turn guided and assisted by the first batch of mentors from Rakan Raleigh 2005.
 This time, the project was led by Bernice Lee, Lee Er Ling and Daniel Tan.

 Project Climb On 2002